What are my rights?

-Ask the garage whether they are a member of the Better Business Bureau.
+Find out if the garage is a member of the Better Business Bureau.
 If they are, contact the Better Business Bureau serving your area to file a complaint.

-If you are concerned you were misled or pressured into doing business with the garage, contact Consumer Protection BC.
-That agency investigates possible violations under the BC law that prohibits businesses from using "unfair practices" to convince you to do business with them.
+If you're concerned you were misled or pressured into getting your car fixed, contact Consumer Protection BC.
+This agency investigates possible violations under the BC law that prohibits businesses from using unfair practices to convince you to do business with them.

 Step 6.
 Consider legal action

-If you cannot solve the problem with the above steps, your next step may be to take legal action.
-This step can be costly and time-consuming.
-You should look at all other options before suing.
-If you decide to sue, note that there are time limitations on filing lawsuits.
+If you do decide to sue, note that there are time limitations on filing lawsuits.
 If you don’t have a lawyer, there are options for free or low-cost legal help.

 I got the leak in my car fixed at the local garage, but two weeks later it started leaking again.
 The garage refuses to fix it.
 What can I do?

 First, talk to the manager or owner of the garage.
 Tell them what the initial issue was, what you expected from the repair work, and why you’re not satisfied.

 If discussing the problem doesn’t lead to a resolution, send a complaint letter.
 You can use this tool to build a letter to complain about poor servicing of a vehicle.